RobertoNguyen/ShipTrack-Tracking-Number-Script/README.md

 # ShipTrack Tracking Number Script
-Excel Script that retrives the following from a tracking number:
+Excel Script that retrieves the following from a tracking number:
 - Status
 - Delivery Date
 - Received By